Lan Cheng (CV)

 Xuechen received his B.S. from Zhejiang University (2018).
 Xuechen is developing unitary coupled-cluster excited-state methods and also coupled-cluster techniques for accurate calculations of x-ray spectroscopy.

 Chaoqun Zhang is a third-year graduate student.

 Chaoqun received his B.S. from Zhejiang University (2019).
 Chaoqun is working on relativistic electronic structure theory and methods for accurate calculations of vibronic structures for metal-containing small molecules.

 Hannah Korslund was an undergraduate researcher in the group and worked on calculations of properties for molecules of interest to laser-cooling.
 Her work on YO molecule was presented at international symposium of molecular spectroscopy in 2019 and published on Phys.
 Chem.
 Chem.
 Phys.
 22, 26167-26177 (2020).

 Hannah received her B.S. from Johns Hopkins University in 2020 and went on pursuing a Master’s degree in Scientific Education at Stanford University.

 Junzi Liu is currently an associate professor at University of Science and Technology Beijing.
 Junzi was a postdoc fellow in our group from 2017 to 2021.

 Junzi received his Ph.D. from Peking University with Professor Wenjian Liu (2014).
 After graduation he worked as a postdoctoral fellow at Tsinghua University.
 Junzi’s research interest focuses on development of new quantum-chemical methods for electronically excited states.

 Ayush received his B.S. from Indian Institute of Technology (2016).
-Ayush’s research project is efficient implementation of spin-orbit coupled-cluster methods.
+Ayush’s PhD thesis is focused on efficient implementation of spin-orbit coupled-cluster methods.